tobias-weiss-ai-xr/opendesk-edu/docs/debugging.md

 Adding a container to a Pod can ease the pain.

-Below are some wrap-up notes on debugging openDesk by adding debug containers.
+Below are some brief notes on debugging openDesk by adding debug containers.
 Of course, there are many more detailed resources out there.

 ## Adding a container to a pod/deployment - Dev/Test only

 You can add a container by editing and updating an existing deployment, which is quite comfortable with tools like [Lens](https://k8slens.dev/).

-- Select the container you want to make use of as a debugging container; in the example below, it is `registry.opencode.de/bmi/opendesk/components/platform-development/images/opendesk-debugging-image:latest`.
+- Select the container you want to use as a debugging container; in the example below, it is `registry.opencode.de/bmi/opendesk/components/platform-development/images/opendesk-debugging-image:latest`.
 - Ensure the `shareProcessNamespace` option is enabled for the Pod.
 - Reference the selected container within the `containers` array of the deployment.
 - If you want to access another container's filesystem, ensure both containers' user/group settings match.